Utah Deaf History and Culture

 A Black Advocate for the Deaf Community

 In the wake of George Floyd's death in 2020 and the ensuing Black Lives Matter protests, the Black community continues to grapple with the enduring effects of racial injustice.
 This moment allows us to listen, learn, and grow.
 In the aftermath of the Black Lives Matter movement, I delved into the inspiring work of Dr. Laurene Simms, a highly esteemed Black Deaf professor at Gallaudet University and a champion for social justice.
 Dr. Simms, a nationally renowned expert in ASL/English bilingual education, offered bilingual training to the first group of teachers and aides just before the founding of the Jean Massieu School of the Deaf in 1999.
-Her significant contribution to the movement is truly remarkable and serves as an inspiration to us all.
-Below is a photo of her conducting a workshop presentation.
+Her dedication to empowering the Deaf community through education and advocacy has opened doors for future generations.
+Dr. Simms continues to motivate students and educators alike, reminding us of the importance of inclusivity and the power of language in bridging cultural divides.

 Picture